juev/awesome-stars/README.md

 ## Rust

+- [mundane](https://github.com/google/mundane) - Mundane is a Rust cryptography library backed by BoringSSL that is difficult to misuse, ergonomic, and performant (in that order).
 - [connectr](https://github.com/mrmekon/connectr) - A super lightweight Spotify controller
 - [menyoki](https://github.com/orhun/menyoki) - Screen{shot,cast} and perform ImageOps on the command line 🌱 🏞️
 - [gnvim](https://github.com/vhakulinen/gnvim) - GUI for neovim, without any web bloat